weisJ/auto-dark-mode/README.md

 ### Note for Windows and macOS users:
-In IDEA versions >= 2020.3 the functionality of this plugin already exist out of the box.
+In IDEA versions >= 2020.3 the functionality of this plugin already exists out of the box.

 # Auto Dark Mode IDEA Plugin